Embracing Tradition Virtually: Celebrate And Connect This Season With These Four Fun Tips

 Create some light-hearted competition

 The spinning of the dreidel is a very important part of the Hannukah celebration.
-Each of the four sides have a letter associated with them, which stand for a Hebrew acronym meaning “a great miracle happened there,” referring to the miracle which Hanukkah is centered around.
+Each of the four sides has a letter associated with them, which stands for a Hebrew acronym meaning “a great miracle happened there,” referring to the miracle which Hanukkah is centered around.
 The dreidel is traditionally spun to win a pot of gelt, which are chocolate coins.
 This year, you can still play virtually!
-Have every family get out a dreidel, and pass it around when it becomes each member’s turn on camera.
+Have every family get out a dreidel, and pass it around when it becomes each member’s turn on the camera.
 Instead of (or in addition to) gelt, you can use a platform like Venmo to transfer a couple of dollars each into a single account, which will act as the pot.
 The person who wins the game, receives the contributions!
+Definitely a fun virtual holiday game, right?

 The meal at Kwanzaa, called a Karamu Ya Imani, or A Feast of Faith, is held on December 31, and originally families spent the night enjoying traditional African cuisine.
 A fun way to prepare for this gathering with the whole family is to have everyone pick a name of a family member out of a hat.
 You must create a name card for the member who you are given, without writing their name, only using symbols that remind you of them.
 On the night of the feast, everyone has to guess who your name card was for.
 If the group guesses it right, you win!